 Hours: Dawn until dusk daily

-The Learning Center is only open when programs are being held
+The Learning Center is open from June through August.

 Cost: Free admission